Narratives and the Grapevine: New modes for literature and storytelling

 How can you source and generate content from languages and stories underserved by the wider publishing industry?
 This project seeks to explore if multimedia distribution can democratise access to literature and develop a digital literacy that effectively supports social inclusion.

-Through a series of workshops in Bristol, Brazil and Cameroon, the project will experiment with multimedia production and distribution in order to test the effectiveness and creativity of storytelling when delivered through Grapevine.
+Through a series of workshops in Bristol, Brazil and Cameroon, the project experimented with multimedia production and distribution in order to test the effectiveness and creativity of storytelling when delivered through Grapevine.
 Grapevine software connects print media to digital audio and sends you a short audio story, via WhatsApp.

-Research questions this project seeks to answer include:
+Research questions this project sought to answer include:

 Who are the team and what do they bring?

-- Prof Madhu Krishnan (English) brings her research into the gap between production, dissemination and reception in African literatures.
+- Madhu Krishnan (English, University of Bristol) brings her research into the gap between production, dissemination and reception in African literatures.
 In her own research she has written about the chasm between local markets, literary ecologies and the global circulation of African literature.

 - Grapevine Media, co-director Tim Kindberg, brings experience of digital R&D and product development.
 Co-director Lily Green, brings experience of multimedia productions that combine print, audio and community.